Raisitae/Text-tool/README.md

 # Quick HTML Formatting tool

-This tool was design to speed up my work formatting HTML inputs while having a visual preview of what the text will look like.
+This tool was designed to speed up my work formatting HTML inputs while visually previewing what the text will look like.

 ## How does it work